 [Phrygians and the invention of initiations and mysteries]

-(3) The first of these gods of whom tradition has left a record made their home in Krete about Mount Ida and were called Idaian Dactylians.
+(3) The first of these gods of whom tradition has left a record made their home in Krete around mount Ida and were called Idaian Dactylians (or: Dactyls).
 These, according to one tradition, were one hundred in number, but others say that there were only ten who received this name, corresponding in number to the fingers (dactyloi) of the hands.
-(4) But some historians, and Ephoros is one of them, record that the Idaian Dactylians were in fact born on the Mount Ida which is in Phrygia and passed over to Europe together with Mygdon.
+(4) But some historians, and Ephoros is one of them, record that the Idaian Dactylians were in fact born on m ount Ida which is in Phrygia and passed over to Europe together with Mygdon.
 Since they were enchanters (goētes), they practised spells, initiations, and mysteries.
 During their travels on Samothrake they somewhat amazed the natives of that island by their skill in such matters.
 It was at this time, we are further told, that Orpheus, who was endowed with an exceptional gift of poetry and song, also became a student of the Phrygian Dactylians, and he was subsequently the first to introduce initiations and mysteries to the Greeks.